jayeni/BurritoNearYou/README.md

 # BurritoNearYou

-<b>Project Description:</b> BurritoNearYour is an app that will help you find the closet Burrito spots around you using Google's Map and Places API.
+<b>Project Description:</b> BurritoNearYour is an app that helps you find the closet Burrito spots near you using Google's Map and Places API.

 <b>Features:</b><br>
 * Displays closet burrito spots near your location<br>